How Quickly Can I Get to Sub 40 Minutes for a 10k Run?

 In order to get stronger and faster I'd recommend the standard running advice:

-Increasing your mileage and your long run should give you some decent improvement.
+Increasing your mileage and the length of your long run should give you some decent improvement.

 2) Start doing speedwork and tempo runs.